Annual review overdue — the platform drafts your chase pack | EHCP Clarity

-Local authorities have a legal duty to review every EHCP at least once a year.
-If the review is overdue or not being organised, here is how to chase it effectively.
+Local authorities must review every EHCP at least once a year.
+If your review is overdue or not being arranged, the platform drafts your formal chase letters, escalation correspondence, and review preparation materials.
+You edit and send. £149/year.

 Under the Children and Families Act 2014 and the SEND Code of Practice, a local authority must carry out an EHC needs assessment review (annual review) at least once every 12 months.
 For children under compulsory school age, the review must happen at least every 3 months.
 There is no flexibility in these timescales.